ONE-RANDOM-HUMAN/we4k/README.md

 * The Stockfish Team - we4k was tuned using a large number Fishtest games.
 * sqrmax - for dedicating a large amount of time to reading the assembly and providing suggestions.
 * mrbdzz - for creating the decompression script used.
+* kanchess - for creating and donating the logo